sld-columbia/esp/README.md

 that hide the complexity of hardware and software integration from the accelerator designer.

-Currently, ESP supports multi-core `Leon3` processor from GRLIB, based on the SPARC V8 32-bits ISA, and single-core `Ariane` processor from `Pulp Platform`, based on the RISC-V 64-bits ISA.
+Currently, ESP supports multi-core [Leon3](https://www.gaisler.com/index.php/downloads/leongrlib) processor from GRLIB, based on the
+SPARC V8 32-bits ISA, and single-core [Ariane](https://github.com/pulp-platform/ariane) processor from Pulp Platform, based on the RISC-V 64-bits ISA.

 In addition to processor cores, ESP embeds accelerator design examples created